 Work permits, known as KITAS are valid for one year.

 returning Indonesian nationals are allowed to obtain a residence and

 and brokers set up shop in the major cities, such as Jakarta,

 Bandung and Surabaya and they will be happy to find you a house or

-an apartment.
+(less popular) an apartment to your liking.
 Newspapers, including the

 English language dailies carry advertisements for homes for rent.

 The more regular way of renting a house is through local, usually